Target (1985)

 Premios & Similares

-Premios: N/D
+Premios: N/A

-Palabras Clave
+Palabras clave

-Palabras Clave: american embassy, assassin, father son relationship, hamburg, germany, kidnapping, paris, france
+Palabras clave: american embassy, assassin, father son relationship, hamburg, germany, kidnapping, paris, france

 Target (1985) revolves around Chris Lloyd (played by Matt Dillon), a young man who has a strained relationship with his father Walter (Gene Hackman).
 Walter is overly cautious and risk-averse, which clashes with Chris's adventurous spirit.
 The story takes place in Europe after the KGB kidnaps Chris's stepmother while she was on a trip to Paris.
 Walter, who has a secret past, decides to search for her along with his son Chris despite their differing personalities.
 The narrative follows their journey as they navigate through Hamburg and other European locations in pursuit of the KGB assassins.